Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 No, probably not.
 It won’t end unless you do something to change the hierarchy.

 Ducks use a “pecking order,” or a hierarchy of who is boss over who.
-People do, too, in some ways — parents over children, employers over their employees, presidents over their citizens, etc. Ducks find out who is where in the pecking order through fights.
+Ducks find out who is where in the pecking order through fights.
 Sometimes they’re just small skirmishes, other times they’re full-blown battles.
 Both females and males have these fights, but they’re usually far more serious in males.

 It’s usually only males who try to dominate humans.
 Your drake sees you a part of this pecking order or social hierarchy.